Victoria Legal Aid Handbook for Lawyers

 In determining whether to provide a grant of legal assistance, VLA must be satisfied that:

-• there is a significant likelihood that legal representation will lead to wider community benefit, or
+• there is a significant likelihood that legal representation will lead to wider community benefit

-• the applicant is experiencing disadvantage and would likely realise a substantial benefit from legal representation.
+• the person is experiencing disadvantage and would likely realise a substantial benefit from legal representation.

 Applications assessed under this guideline do not need to meet the means test but are subject to VLA's standard terms and conditions.